Stencyl/stencylpedia/chapter-b/ios-debugging.md

 ## Debugging Tips

 Putting the elements discussed previously together, you can now debug your game when it crashes.
-Here’s a summary of what to do:
+Here's a summary of what to do:

-#### Step 1: Make the crash happen again (“repro,” short for “reproduce,” the problem)
+#### Step 1: Make the crash happen again ("repro," short for "reproduce," the problem)
 This will cue you in on what actually caused the problem.

-#### Step 2: Examine the game logs and stack trace in the Stencyl's Log Viewer (or Mac's Console)
+#### Step 2: Examine the game logs and stack trace in Stencyl's Log Viewer (or Mac's Console)
 See if you can recognize your behaviors.
 Is it something you can trace back to your game and fix?

 #### Step 3: Tinker with your game to isolate the issue
-If you can’t recognize the faulty behavior, disable suspicious behaviors, based on what you know causes the crash, until the game no longer crashes.
+If you can't recognize the faulty behavior, disable suspicious behaviors, based on what you know causes the crash, until the game no longer crashes.

-Once you’ve figure out the offending behavior(s), try to narrow it down to particular blocks, if possible.
-If you are unable to fix the issue, or if you think it’s a problem on our end, report it on the forums and include the following info.
+Once you've figured out the offending behavior(s), try to narrow it down to particular blocks, if possible.
+If you are unable to fix the issue, or if you think it's a problem on our end, report it on the forums and include the following info:

 1. Your logs
 2. Exact steps taken to make your game produce the crash.
 If the crash happens randomly, let us know.